-Views of the child or young person Views of parent /carer Overall level of assessed Risk and Vulnerability · (Please provi de details of relevant information n to support your indicated levels of concern) No Low Medium High -1 u Whilst there may be concerns The information and Overall, the information and The overall assessment for the welfare of the child assessment raise some assessment indicate that the indicates that the child is which may require service concerns relating to the child is vulnerable to/at risk highly vulnerable to, at risk provision, there are no child's risk and vulnerability, from exploitation.
-However, from exploitation or that current concerns relating to but there are positive there are no immediate or they are currently exploitation. protective factors in the urgent safeguarding concerns. experiencing exploitation. child/young person's life.
-(They may not recognise this).
+Views of the child or young person Views of parent /carer views of parent / caref Overall level of assessed l Risk and Vulnerability (Please provi de details of relevant information n to support your indicated levels of concern) No Low Medium High Whilst there may be concerns The information and Overall, the information and The overall assessment for the welfare of the child which may require service assessment raise some concerns relating to the assessment indicate that the child is vulnerable to/at risk indicates that the child is highly vulnerable to, at risk provision, there are no child's risk and vulnerability, from exploitation.
+However, from exploitation or that current concerns relating to but there are positive there are no immediate or they are currently exploitation. protective factors in the child/young person's life. urgent safeguarding concerns. experiencing exploitation.
+(They may not recognise childy young person's life. this).